asdurso/How-to-Create-Circular-Graphs-in-R/README.md

 ### Secondary level groupings: Grouping Sectors

 We can easily group variables by the smallest unit available in the data and of interest.
-In this case, we have data at he state level.
+In this case, we have data at the state level.
 But we may also wish to group states within regions.
 That is, we may want to do additional groupings at a larger level than our primary unit.

 In this case, it is easier to create these secondary groupings before creating our circular graph.
 This is because the circular graph is created using base R, which layers parts of the graph.
 It is easier to layer using information we have created beforehand.
 In this case, it is the regional groupings.
 To do this, we create subsetted versions of the data by region, as shown below.

-Once we make this secondary level grouping, we can use the circlize function `highlight.sector` to outline the secondary-level groupings. , which we will see in the following code chunk.
+Once we make this secondary level grouping, we can use the circlize function `highlight.sector` to outline the secondary-level groupings.
 Before we can highlight the sectors we want, we must create a string of characters which include the state names we want to group together.

 ```{r}
 en_central <- pub_dat$state_abbreviation[pub_dat$region =="E.N.
 Central"] #groups the states in East North Central